-ΤΟΡΙΣ ANSWER DETAILS Employment Discrimination YES The Delaware Discrimination in Employment Act prohibits discrimination in employment based on race, marital status, genetic information, color, age (40 and over), religion, sex (including pregnancy), sexual orientation, gender identity or national origin.
-Additionally, the Handicapped Persons Employment Protection Act prohibits discrimination against disabled persons.
+Торіс Answer Summary YES The Delaware Discrimination in Employment Act prohibits discrimination in employment based on race (including traits historically associated with race, such as hair texture and protective hairstyles like braids, locks, and twists), marital status, genetic information, color, age (40 and over), religion, sex (including pregnancy), sexual orientation, gender identity, or national origin.
+This law applies to any employer that employs 4 or more employees within the State at the time of the alleged violation.
+Employment Discrimination 25 Additionally, the Persons with Disabilities Employment Protection Act prohibits discrimination against disabled persons.
 Employers with 15 or more employees may also be subject to federal civil rights requirements.
-It shall also be an unlawful employment practice for an employer or an employer's agent to: screen applicants based on their compensation histories, including by requiring that an applicant's prior compensation satisfy minimum or maximum criteria; or seek the compensation history of an applicant from the applicant or a current or former employer.
-Harassment/ Sexual Harassment YES The Delaware Discrimination in Employment Act prohibits harassment of a person because of their membership in a protected class.
+It shall also be an unlawful employment practice for an employer or an employer's agent to: screen applicants based on their compensation histories, including by requiring that an applicant's prior compensation satisfy minimum or maximum criteria; or 2. seek the compensation history of an applicant from the applicant or a current or former employer.
+The Delaware Discrimination in Employment Act prohibits harassment of a person because of their membership in a protected class.
+This law applies to any employer that employs 4 or more employees within the State at the time of the alleged violation.
 Employers with 15 or more employees may also be subject to federal civil rights requirements.
-Delaware employers with 50 or more employees must provide interactive sexual harassment training to current non-supervisory employees by December 31, 2019, and new non-supervisory employees within a year of the start of their employment.
-The training must cover the definition and illegality of sexual harassment, remedies and complaint processes for employees, how to contact the DOL, and retaliation.
-Employers must also provide sexual harassment training to existing supervisors.
-All employees must receive additional training every two years.
-Forced Labor YES Delaware law prohibits trafficking an individual if the person knowingly recruits, transports, harbors, receives, provides, obtains, isolates, maintains, advertises, solicits or entices an individual in furtherance of forced labor.
+Harassment / Sexual Harassment 26 YES Delaware employers with 50 or more employees were required to provide interactive sexual harassment training to current non-supervisory employees by January 1, 2020 and new non-supervisory employees within a year of the start of their employment.
+The training must cover the definition and illegality of sexual harassment, remedies, and complaint processes for employees, how to contact the DOL, and retaliation.
+Employers were also required to provide sexual harassment training to existing supervisors by January 1, 2020 and new supervisors within a year of becoming supervisors.
+All employees must receive this training every two years.
+Forced Labor 27 YES Delaware law prohibits trafficking an individual if the person knowingly recruits, transports, harbors, receives, provides, obtains, isolates, maintains, advertises, solicits, or entices an individual in furtherance of forced labor.
 A person is guilty of forced labor if the person knowingly uses coercion to compel an individual to provide labor or services, except where such conduct is permissible under federal law or state law.